FADA ENGINEERING

 Advantages:

-Adjustable to various drum sizes (800–5000 mm)
+• Adjustable to various drum sizes (800–5000 mm)

-Controlled cable winding/unwinding
+• Controlled cable winding/unwinding

-Optional automation features
+• Optional automation features

 Disadvantages:

-Primarily suited for specific drum-based operations
+• Best for drum-based operations

-Energy sector, cable manufacturing
+Applications: Energy sector, cable manufacturing

 9. Electric Tugger (ETC)